ElinaBoman/rootme/README.md

 ### Contact app
 User can send a contact form, recieve confirmation email.
 The message will also be saved in the admin panel.
 ## Agile Methodology
 In the early stages of the product I started thinking about how to create a user firendly website and how create a proffesional impression.
-Theese are some of the ares I wrote down.

 In order to create a good user experience and also strategies how to design the project I tried to answer following questions.